Reynergodoy/private-repository/README.md

 # private-repository
-Proof of concept of a private repository in free application hosting websites meant for educational purposes.
+Proof of concept of a private repository in free application hosting websites that is meant for educational purposes.
 Under the flag of hosting websites, ones such as Replit are included.

 <a href="https://www.codefactor.io/repository/github/reynergodoy/private-repository"><img src="https://www.codefactor.io/repository/github/reynergodoy/private-repository/badge" alt="CodeFactor" /></a>